The Phonograph and Happy Homes

 The Magic of Music in the Home, RCA Victor, 1950

 Recorded sound brought music and assorted audio entertainment to the home.
 As has been seen in the early advertisements showing the home as the stage of the world, the "unlimited entertainment" that the phonograph offered relied on visualization of the performers even though the message was that the entertainment was the same as if you went to the opera or the theatre or other live performance that could be captured on a record.

 Radio was one step closer to the live performance as it could bring a live performance of the Opera through the air in real time.
 But this still required visualization of the live performance.

 After the phonograph was invented there were futurists describing the 'complete" theatre for the home in the not too distant future.
 Descriptions relied on combinations of what they already understood such as the phonograph, telephone and in the 1890's the addition of moving pictures.
 Descriptions like a "seeing telephone" and an 'Electric vision apparatus" or the combination of the kinetoscope, phonograph and telephone were components of how that future home theatre might be delivered to the home.

 As to the social and cultural impact, advertisers were of course convinced about the positive benefits of home entertainment.
-Besides the convenience and comfort and cost savings of not having to attend live performances there were also the arguments that being at home was itself benefical for the family, like keeping a man home at night.
+Besides the convenience and comfort and cost savings of not having to attend live performances there were also the arguments that being at home was itself beneficial for the family, like keeping a man home at night.